 Air bag initiation, heated bridge-wire, heat transfer.
-Bruceton, Langlie testing: Consultant
+Bruceton, Langlie testing

 Air-bag igniters internal heat transfer and testing for initiation of energetic materials